-Is your furnace making odd noises?
-Or have you found that your unit is blowing cold air when you’re expecting a comfortable blast of warm air?
-If so, it could be a sign that your HVAC equipment is about to fail in the middle of this cold winter season.
+Is your furnace making unusual noises?
+Or have you noticed that your unit is blowing cold air when you’re anticipating a comfortable blast of warm air?
+If so, it could be a sign that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
 Here are some common warnings that you shouldn’t ignore when it comes to your furnace:

 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace kicks on, there are several things that could be going on.
+If there is a loud pop when your furnace starts up, there are several things that could be going on.
 Two common culprits are a contaminated furnace burner or ignitor.
-A dirty furnace burner or ignitor could keep the burners from igniting, causing gas to build up.
+A dirty furnace burner or ignitor could hold up the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will create the loud bang you hear.
-This could result in a safety problem, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.

 Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
 This is a typical disturbance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a symptom of undersized ducts, obstructed vents, or a clogged air filter.